felixfaruix/AgenticRAG-Search-Engine/README.md

 I suggest you to start reading this repo from the notebooks: first, you want to inspect the taxonomy and ontology one, then the extraction notebook.
 Some of the concepts are new to me, but this is what I like about addressing a new project - a good balance between new and old stuff.

-The entire idea starts from one simple fact: not every question is the same, so they need different retrieval strategies.
+The entire idea starts from one simple assumption: not every question is the same, so they need different retrieval strategies.
+Every choice is grounded on the most revent research paper about this topic.

 ----